-Scheme position
+Scheme position as at 1 January 2021

-Assets £42.917.000
+Assets £46,431,000

-Money needed to pay benefits £55,543,000
+Money needed to pay benefits £67,653,000

-Shortfall £12,626,000
+Shortfall £21,222,000

-Funding level 77%
+Funding level 69%

-This update states the position of the Scheme as at 1 January 2020.
+This update states the position of the Scheme on 1 January 2021.

-Since the last update (as at 1 January 2019), the shortfall has increased.
-This is mainly because future expectations for investment returns from the Scheme's assets have reduced.

-When the estimated money needed to pay the benefits is greater than the assets held, the ITF and Trustees must agree a plan to improve the Scheme's funding level.
+The shortfall has increased since the last update on 1 January 2020.
+This is mainly due to a deterioration of market conditions as at 1 January 2021, which has led to a lower expectation for future asset returns.

+However, there has been some improvement since 1 January 2021, and by 30 June 2021 the funding position of the Scheme had improved by approximately £3 million.
+More details are provided in the chart on page 1.

-Following the 1 January 2020 actuarial valuation, the ITF agreed to pay £2.3m each year for 7 years to top up the assets of the Scheme to improve the funding level in the Scheme.
+Following the 1 January 2020 actuarial valuation, the ITF agreed to pay £2.3m each year for 7 years to top up the assets of the Scheme to improve the funding level.

-ITF Retirement Benefits Scheme Summary funding statement at 1 January 2020
+ITF Retirement Benefits Scheme Summary funding statement at 1 January 2021

 This statement gives you an update on the estimated financial position of ITF Retirement Benefits Scheme (the Scheme).

 The Scheme is a Defined Benefit scheme.
 This means that it gives you an income for life after retirement, based on the length of time you were a member of the Scheme and the level of your earnings while an active member.

 The Trustees use the assets of the Scheme to pay pensions to Scheme members, including those members who have not yet retired.
 The assets are held separately from the ITF.
 Assets can only be returned to the ITF if they are more than is needed to arrange for an insurance company to pay all benefits.
 No such payment to the ITF has been made since the date of the last statement.

 Your Scheme is looked after by

 Trustees

-Steven Cotton Finley McIntosh

-Steve Turner Gabriel Mocho Rodriguez

-Steve Todd Martin Raicheva-Wedge Helen Spriggs
+Stephen Cotton Steve Turner Steve Todd

 Scheme administrator

-First Actuarial, Trafford House, Chester Rd, Manchester, M32 0RS ⊠ manchester.admin@firstactuarial.co.uk

-2 0161 348 7498
+First Actuarial, Trafford House, Chester Rd, Manchester, M32 0RS ⊠ manchester.admin@firstactuarial.co.uk ☎ 0161 348 7498

-Scheme Actuary
+Actuarial advisers

+First Actuarial LLP

 Legal advisers

 Walkers Solicitors

-Rob Hammond FIA First Actuarial LLP

-Investment managers
+Investment managers Mobius Life Ltd Aviva Ltd

 Scheme Auditor

-KPMG LLP

-Mobius Life Ltd Aviva Ltd Your Scheme's finances Working out the value of the benefits promised to members - how much money we need to pay all the members' pensions - is not an exact science.
+KPMG LLP Your Scheme's finances Working out the value of the benefits promised to members - how much money we need to pay all the members' pensions - is not an exact science.
 It depends on several things, including inflation, investment returns and how long Scheme members live.
 A full actuarial valuation of the Scheme is carried out every three years.
 As part of the valuation, the Scheme Actuary calculates whether the assets are worth more than the amount estimated to be needed to pay out the benefits.
 If that is not the case, then the Trustees and ITF will agree what action needs to be taken.
 The last actuarial valuation of the Scheme was carried out at 1 January 2020.
-The results of this valuation are shown in the chart below.
+The results of this valuation are shown in the chart below, along with the results from the actuarial update at 1 January 2021, as well as an approximate position as at 30 June 2021:

-This actuarial valuation shows that the assets of the Scheme are less than the amount needed to pay all benefits to members.
+The latest actuarial update shows that the assets of the Scheme are less than the amount needed to pay all benefits to members.
 This is not unusual for pension schemes.
-ITF Retirement Benefits Scheme Summary funding statement at 1 January 2020 The assets The Trustees have an investment strategy in place to make the most of the Scheme's assets by holding a mix of investments.
-The types of assets held at 1 January 2020 were as follows:
+Finlay McIntosh Gabriel Mocho Rodriguez Martin Raicheva-Wedge Helen Spriggs ITF Retirement Benefits Scheme Summary funding statement at 1 January 2021 The assets The Trustees have an investment strategy in place to make the most of the Scheme's assets by holding a mix of investments.
+The types of assets held on 1 January 2021 were as follows: